hasnarof/bookmark-app/README.md

 This is a bookmark app which can bookmark github users.
 This project is to complete Dicoding "Fundamental Android Application" course's submissions.
 There is 3 assignments:

 **1st Assignment**
-- Show list of github users with RecyclerView.
+- Show list of github users with RecyclerView
 - If a certain user clicked, show detail user page
 - Use ConstraintLayout
 - Use Parcelable as interface of data object passing between activities